-What Can a Handyman Do in Cooper, Texas?
+What Can a Handyman Do Without a License in Cooper, Texas?

 Texas does not have a single statewide “general contractor” or “handyman” license.
 In Cooper (Delta County), a handyman can generally perform non-structural, non-trade work (repairs, painting, carpentry), but electrical, plumbing, and HVAC work are state-licensed trades and must be performed by appropriately licensed individuals/companies; permits may still be required even when no state contractor license is.
 Cooper/Delta County may also require local registration (often handled through the City and/or building permit process), so verify locally before advertising or pulling permits.